As businesses evolve, traditional HR practices are falling behind.

 Talent ops as a concept

-At the earliest stages, when the hiring is primarily done by the founders with a small TA team of 1 or 2 folks, you wouldn't need to hire someone dedicated to talent ops, but you need to find patterns in the way the talent team operates and formalise processes and repeatable frameworks for efficient operations.
+However, you need to find patterns in the talent team's operations and formalize processes and repeatable frameworks for efficient operations.
 You can work with manually updating spreadsheets for reporting or start with the readymade dashboards of the tools in your hiring stack.

 Talent ops specialist as a full-time hire

-The next stage is a full-time hire for talent ops.
-The role can be divided equally between stakeholder management, and talent stack ownership.
-It can also tilt towards either side, depending on the culture and requirement of the talent org.
+It can also tilt towards either side, depending on the culture and requirements of the talent org.
 This is the stage where the company starts growing with predictable talent requirements and forecasts.

 Talent ops as a team